Applications are now closed for 25/26. Projects for the October 2026 intake will be advertised from September 2025.

 - What support do you offer students who are part of the LGBTQ+ and/or Global Majority Background communities?

-- Can I take parental leave?
+- Can I take family leave?

 - What annual leave is available?